freebasic/fbc/FreeBASIC/readme.txt

   o Escape characters inside literal strings:

     - Same as in C (except numbers are interpreted as decimal, not octal).
-      Use the OPTION ESCAPE statement to turn this behavior on or off.

-      OPTION ESCAPE
+    - Use the ! prefix with the literal strings to escape them

-      PRINT "\"Hello from FreeBASIC!\""
+      PRINT !"\"Hello from FreeBASIC!\""

   o Debugging support: